AllenInstitute/GeneOrthology/README.md

                       outputFilePrefix="mammalian_orthologs",verbose=TRUE,
                       includeNonMammalianSpecies = TRUE)  # To include zebrafish gene symbols, but much slower.
 # A few of these species do not have human homologies computed and are omitted from the output.
-# It's also worth noting that anchoring to all of these additional species adds a total of ~100 orthology pairs.
+# It's also worth noting that anchoring to all of these additional species ONLY adds a total of
+#   ~100 orthology pairs and probably is not necessary.
 ```

 ## Mammalian species list

+#### Current list

 This list includes all mammals currently studied at the Allen Institute for Brain Science (as of 8 November 2023), as well as related species with NCBI orthologs to human:
 |English Name|Species|NCBI TaxID|